Starting a business with an occupational disability

 3. Whether or not to start as a zzp’er with an occupational disability

-Discuss the outcome of your plan with your job coach.
+Discuss the outcome of your research with your job coach.
 Decide whether or not to start your own business as an occupationally disabled professional.
 Do you want to go ahead with your plans?
 Then continue with the following steps.
 If you decide it is not for you after all, nothing will change.
-You will continue to receive your current benefit.
+You will continue to receive your current benefit and have the same rights and responsibilities as before the research period.

 4. Check if you can get financial support